veben/aws_python_snippets/aws_glue/crawl_csv_files/README.md

 ### 5. Check crawler
 1. Go to AWS console, to **Glue** service
-2. Click `Crawler` to check the crawling process
+2. Click `Crawlers` to check the crawling process

-## V-bis.
+## IV-bis.
 Crawl manually
 1. In AWS console, go to **Glue** service
 2. Create **Database** named `pokemons`
 3. Create **Table** from **Crawler**